 If you're just breaking into the idea of digital marketing, odds are you're seeing a lot of information about something called "SEO."
+But do you know how SEO helps to increase website traffic for your small business?

-SEO stands for search engine optimization, and it's the effort that websites make to rank well in Search Engine Results Pages (SERPs); and ranking well is a massive advantage for businesses.
+SEO stands for Search Engine Optimization, and it's the effort that websites make to rank well in Search Engine Results Pages (SERPs), and ranking well is a massive advantage for businesses.

-We're going to explore the process of search engine optimization and how to increase website traffic and improve search ranking through SEO best practices.
+We're going to explore the process of Search Engine Optimization and how to increase website traffic and improve search ranking through SEO best practices.

 Once you're finished reading, you can take the information and implement it into your marketing plan to use and boost your bottom line.